-Are you planning on cooking up a storm for the family over the Easter bank holidays?
-Whether you’re planning on sticking to the traditional favourites or have decided to be a bit more experimental, your quest will most likely begin with a recipe book or a website.
+Are you planning on cooking up a storm for the family over the summer holidays?
+Whether you’re planning on sticking to the seasonal favourites or have decided to be a bit more experimental, your quest will most likely begin with a recipe book or a website.

 You’ll pick up a cookery book (or navigate to a recipe listing) and find a collection of recipes categorised by type.
 Once you’ve selected a dish, you’ll find a lovely picture of the meal all plated up, followed by a list of ingredients and the method to carry out for whipping it up.
 Stock up on the ingredients, follow the instructions, and Bob’s your uncle.